elsander/elsander.github.io/about.md

 permalink: /about/
 ---

-I am a fourth year graduate student in Ecology and Evolution at the University of Chicago, working with Stefano Allesina and Tim Wootton.
-I am interested in studying and understanding complex ecological networks using simulation, machine learning, and other computational approaches.
-Outside of the lab, I like to play with data, contribute to open source, and can sometimes be found upside-down on a trapeze bar.
+I'm a data scientist doing research and development work at Civis Analytics in Chicago.
+I like bringing a software design mentality to data science problems, and turning one-time analyses into automated workflows.
+I finished my doctorate in Ecology and Evolution at the University of Chicago in 2017, where I studied complex ecological network structure.

-I spent this past summer honing my coding and machine learning skills at a programming retreat called the
+Outside of the office, I play board games, study Japanese, read obsessively, and can sometimes be found upside-down on a trapeze bar.

-[Recurse Center](https://www.recurse.com/).
-It was pretty great!
+When I was in grad school, I spent a summer at a programming retreat called the [Recurse Center](https://www.recurse.com/).
+It's where I really learned to love thinking like a programmer, and it's an amazing community of folks.
 Take a look!

 ## Find me elsewhere on the internet!
 [GitHub](https://github.com/esander91)